The contract period is one of the most critical provisions in any agreement because it determines the length of your business engagement.

 In this example, the clause was placed directly under the identification clause and beside the governing law clause.
 The termination notice period clause is also present here.

 Typically, a contract will come with a renewal notice period clause.
-Some US states require businesses to give notice, usually 30 days, before automatic contract renewal.
+Some US states require businesses to give notice, usually 30 days, to stay compliant with automatic contract renewal.

 Other states, like Indiana and Idaho, have no renewal notice period clause.